MichaelCurrin/my-github-projects/README.md

 - [Future development](#future-development)
 - [License](#license)

-This project will show your Github account's public repos as a statically generated Jekyll site, both locally or on a remote location such as on Netlify.
-(This _could_ work also with Github Actions to run the custom plugins and Jekyll 4.
+This project will show your GitHub account's public repos as a statically generated Jekyll site, both locally or on a remote location such as on Netlify.
+(This _could_ work also with GitHub Actions to run the custom plugins and Jekyll 4.
 See the [Github Actions](https://jekyllrb.com/docs/continuous-integration/github-actions/) section on Jekyll docs - then a schedule parameter could be used for nightly or weekly builds.)

 The main limitation that the site has rebuilt in order to get the latest repos and topic tags, but that is easy enough to trigger a new build by hand occasionally on Netlify - command-line `curl` POSTs requests can even trigger a build.
 And also this project works best when you have a lot of repos (over 10) and also use detailed but consistent tags based on the use (tool / linter / static site) or tech used (programming language / library / host location).